 One day Jesus left the crowds to pray alone.
 Only his disciples were with him, and he asked them, "Who do people say I am?"
 "Well," they replied, "some say John the Baptist, some say Elijah, and others say you are one of the other ancient prophets risen from the dead."

 — Luke 9:18-19 NLT

-The Gospel of Luke reminds us that so many of the great moments of Jesus' life and ministry are tied to prayer.
+The Gospel of Luke reminds us that so many of the great moments of Jesus' life and ministry were tied to prayer.
 Sometime soon, get a specially colored highlighter and read the Gospel of Luke and mark every time prayer occurs or is the subject of Jesus' teaching.
 Then go back and make a list of key events tied to those prayer sessions.
-You will be amazed at how important prayer is to the unfolding salvation of Jesus' ministry.
-Peter's confession of Jesus as the Christ follows this prayer time and the subsequent discussion.
+You will be amazed at how important prayer was to the unfolding salvation of Jesus' ministry.
+Peter's confession of Jesus as the Christ followed this prayer time and the subsequent discussion.
 This story is just another one of the Holy Spirit's reminders that fresh insights for life, faith, and our faithfulness often occur during our times of prayer.
 This type of insight was true for Jesus and his disciples, and it will no doubt be true for us also.

 Father in heaven, God Almighty, thank you for providing me the great avenue and opportunity of prayer.
 To know that you listen to my words, my thoughts, and my heart is simply overwhelming.
 Help me hunger more for these special times in your presence.
 Give me wisdom and understanding as I pray and seek your will.
 Do your will in my life as I seek your presence.
 In Jesus' name, I pray.
 Amen.